 This Low Carb Pesto Chicken and Spaghetti Squash Casserole is topped with mozzarella and tomatoes and SO unbelievably delicious!
 A one-dish Gluten Free, Keto Friend, and Kid-Friendly easy weeknight dinner!

-First, let me tell you why I make this Low Carb Pesto Chicken is the kind of dinner I love to make for my family.
+Before we get too far, let me tell you why this Low Carb Pesto Chicken recipe is the kind of dinner I love to make for my family.

 Oh, and one other things: When I find a recipe my kids absolutely LOVE, I stick with it.

 Because this recipe is made with 100% whole, clean ingredients (like my dairy-free pesto recipe), so it’s gluten free and low carb/keto friendly, but you’d never know it.

 I’m convinced — This Low Carb Pesto Chicken & Spaghetti Squash is the casserole to beat all casseroles!

 I call this recipe a Pesto Chicken UN-Casserole

 When I think of casseroles, I think of canned creamy soup.
 Maybe with some kind of pasta?
 Definitely light on the veggies, too heavy on the cheese, and a generally delicious albeit not super healthy family-friendly dinner.